Franco-Mongol alliance: Background (1209–1244)

-Among Western Europeans, there had long been rumors and expectations that a great Christian ally would come from the East.
+There had long been rumors and expectations among Western Europeans that a great Christian ally would come from the East.
 These rumors circulated as early as the First Crusade (1096–1099), and usually surged in popularity after the Crusaders lost a battle.
 A legend arose about a figure known as Prester John, who lived in far-off India, Central Asia, or perhaps even Ethiopia.
 This legend developed a life of its own, and some individuals who came from the East were greeted with expectations that they might be forces sent by the long-awaited Prester John.
 In 1210, news reached the West of the battles of the Mongol Kuchlug (d.
 1218), leader of the largely Christian tribe of the Naimans.
 Kuchlug's forces had been battling the powerful Khwarezmian Empire, whose leader was the Muslim Muhammad II of Khwarezm.
 Rumors circulated in Europe that Kuchlug was the mythical Prester John, again battling the Muslims in the East.

 During the Fifth Crusade (1213–1221), as the Christians were unsuccessfully laying siege to the Egyptian city of Damietta, the legend of Prester John became conflated with the reality of Genghis Khan's rapidly expanding empire.
-Mongol raiding parties were beginning to invade the eastern Islamic world, in Transoxania and Persia in 1219–1221.
+Mongol raiding parties were beginning to invade the eastern Islamic world in Transoxania and Persia in 1219–1221.
 Rumors circulated among the Crusaders that a "Christian king of the Indies", a King David who was either Prester John or one of his descendants, had been attacking Muslims in the East and was on his way to help the Christians in their crusades.
 In a letter dated June 20, 1221, Pope Honorius III even commented about "forces coming from the Far East to rescue the Holy Land".